daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-10-27-Moorea-2023-Symbiotic-Nutritional-Exchange-Project-Daily-Entries.md

 We saw a small amount of spawning from some fragments and from one small patch of one large colony.
 We didn't collect any samples.

+Here is a colony setting in one of the fragments from our project.
+This is important to consider that ACR and POC are in their reproductive seasons.
+This will create different energetic requirements for adults compared to recruits.

 ![](https://github.com/AHuffmyer/ASH_Putnam_Lab_Notebook/blob/master/images/NotebookImages/Moorea2023/pic13.jpeg?raw=true)

 # Tuesday - November 7, 2023